gleam-lang/website/getting-started/installing.md

 #### asdf version manager

-[asdf](https://github.com/asdf-vm/asdf) is a tool for installing and managing multiple version of programming languages at the same time.
+[asdf](https://github.com/asdf-vm/asdf) is a tool for installing and managing multiple versions of programming languages at the same time.
 Install the [asdf-gleam plugin](https://github.com/vic/asdf-gleam) to manage Gleam with asdf.